Skip to main content

 Residency permits

-In order to get a visa to work in Vietnam, a worker must obtain an invitation letter issued by a Vietnamese, Vietnam-based sponsor.
-Foreign nationals who wish to work in Vietnam on a long-term basis may be eligible to apply for a temporary residence card instead of a work visa.
+In order to get a visa to work in Vietnam, a worker must obtain sponsorship or an invitation letter issued by a Vietnam-based sponsor where applicable.
+Foreign nationals who wish to work in Vietnam on a long-term basis may be eligible to apply for a temporary residence card instead of relying only on a work visa.

 Work Permit validity